eoincampbell/eoincampbell.github.io/_posts/2018-05-08-migrating-from-wordpress-to-jekyll.md

 layout: post
 title: Migrating from Wordpress to Jekyll
 description: A simple approach to migrating a wordpress blog to Jekyll and Github Pages.
-tags: [jekyll wordpress blog linux wsl github]
+tags:
+- jekyll
+- wordpress
+- blog
+- linux
+- wsl
+- github
+- ubuntu
+- ruby
-categories: [coding random]
+categories:
+- coding
+- random
+published: true
 ---

 Recently I had the displeasure of Wordpress screwing up on me yet again.
 I've been paying a small but measurable amount to a colo based in Ireland for about the past 8 years to provide a small VPS running wordpress.
 At the time I set it up it was great.
 But times have changes.
 The VPS is underpowered.
 I don't have the need for a remote windows box anymore with Azure MPN/Dev subscriptions giving me all the free .NET hosting I need.
 And, Wordpress is a slow hunking mess.
 I really don't need a big kludge of a CMS running on MySQL for a personal blog with minimal traffic.